 - 1. Contestants who fail to turn a buoy may return immediately and circle to the left for a left-turn buoy, or the right for a right-turn buoy, inside the course, and pass the missed buoy on the proper side, keeping clear of the balance of the field in so doing.
-If contestant fails to return, he shall be penalized one lap. - 2.
+If a contestant fails to return, he shall be penalized one lap. - 2.
 Any boat which fouls a buoy (except if forced into it because of an overlap violation); forces another boat to foul a buoy or other obstruction; or violates in any other way the rules governing right of way, shall be penalized one (1) lap.
 The Referee may, with or without a protest, before the awarding of prizes, penalize any boat which has committed a breach of these rules. - 3.
-A buoy that has become fouled, or a float that has been attached for the purpose of finding the rope, shall not be considered a buoy.
 Any float less than 12" in size shall not be considered a buoy and contestants shall not be required to pass the float on the proper side.